Gry-Online: Views

-According to Alexa.com, the gry-online.pl domain is ranked 112 among the most popular websites in Poland, and 7,823 worldwide (as of February 5, 2019), and Gamepressure is ranked 4,306 worldwide.
-The TVGRYpl YouTube channel has over 930,000 subscribers, and its materials were viewed over 460 million times (as of March 17, 2019).
+According to Alexa.com, the gry-online.pl domain is ranked 112 among the most popular websites in Poland, and 7,823 worldwide (as of 5 February 2019), and Gamepressure is ranked 4,306 worldwide.
+The TVGRYpl YouTube channel has over 930,000 subscribers, and its materials were viewed over 460 million times (as of 17 March 2019).
 At the beginning of 2018, the channel had around 600,000 subscribers, and over 400,000 a year before.

 Awards and achievements

-In December 2013, Gry-Online.pl was on the list of the most popular thematic portals in Poland, taking the 20th place in the Culture and Entertainment category.
+In December 2013, GRYOnline.pl was on the list of the most popular thematic portals in Poland, taking the 20th place in the Culture and Entertainment category.
 GRY-OnLine S.A. also won the Golden Certificate of Business Credibility for 2009 from the credit bureau Bisnode D&B Polska and a distinction in the ranking of Business Wings 2010 in the category "Micro - reliable and dynamic company" in the Małopolskie Voivodeship.
 In the 2012 Trusted Opinions Ranking organised by Ceneo.pl, the GRY-OnLine store was ranked among the top ten most trusted online stores.

-Throughout its history, Gry-Online.pl has also been awarded four times and received several distinctions in the Webstarfestival, a competition for the best websites and creations on the Polish Internet:
+Throughout its history, GRYOnline.pl has also been awarded four times and received several distinctions in the Webstarfestival, a competition for the best websites and creations on the Polish Internet: